 Eating carbohydrates within 30 minutes of the event will allow the body to begin the storage of energy again.
-Protein is a good nutrient to repair muscles and should be consumed after events requiring the rebuilding of muscle such as a high intensity weight training session.
+Protein is a good nutrient to repair muscles and should be consumed after events when the rebuilding of muscle is required such as a high intensity weight training session.

 Right after an intense training session is a good time to have something like a smoothy or a piece of fruit that is easily digestible and can replenish some of the fuels used during training.

 When we get thirsty during training or competition, the potential for dehydration has already begun.
 Our bodies need to have fluids replaced from sweating as well as keeping your body from over heating.
 The key is to drink water regularly.
 If you are attending a competition where you will be facing heat and the potential for dehydration, drink more water than normal before the event.
 This will give your body a head start.